Robert M. Nerem

-Robert M. Nerem, often referred to as Bob Nerem, a member of the U. S. National Academy of Engineering and the Institute of Medicine, held the Parker H. Petit Distinguished Chair for Engineering in Medicine and Institute Professor Emeritus at the Georgia Institute of Technology where he was an Emeritus Professor until his death.
+Robert Michael Nerem, often referred to as Bob Nerem, a member of the U. S. National Academy of Engineering and the Institute of Medicine, held the Parker H. Petit Distinguished Chair for Engineering in Medicine and Institute Professor Emeritus at the Georgia Institute of Technology where he was an Emeritus Professor until his death.

 Biography

 Nerem was born on July 20, 1937, and died March 7, 2020.
 He received his B.S. from the University of Oklahoma in 1959, his M.Sc. from Ohio State University in 1961 and his Ph.D. from the same university in 1964.
 He joined the faculty at Ohio State in the department of aeronautical and astronautical engineering, being promoted to professor in 1972 and serving from 1975 to 1979 as associate dean for research in the graduate school.
 From 1979 to 1986 he was professor and chairman of the department of mechanical engineering at the University of Houston.